vmware-tanzu/application-accelerator-samples/angular-frontend/tekton/README.md

 kubectl apply -f https://raw.githubusercontent.com/vmware-tanzu/application-accelerator-samples/main/angular-frontend/tekton/test-pipeline.yaml
 ```

+## Using multiple pipelines

-> You can have several pipelines available simultaneously.
+You can have several pipelines available simultaneously.
 Matching of a pipeline with a workload is done based on a label assigned to a pipeline.
 You would need to modify the provided config files accordingly.

 > Pipeline: